How Did Adidas Grow Worldwide?

 Q1: Did Adidas grow mainly because of footwear?

-Q2: Is Adidas still growing globally?
+Q2: Is Adidas still growing worldwide?

 Q3: What makes Adidas different from Nike?

-Q4: Is Adidas quality consistent across countries?
+Q4: Is Adidas product quality consistent across countries?

 owen@bless-dg.com